ein paar Antwort aus

 a reediness quality.
 IF---Their accordion switches are so equipped to

-Lc and M, then this is the best combination to use and
+provide for a Lc and M, then this is the best combination to use and

 closest to the true Bandoneon sound.